Reduced Residency FAQ

 What is the cost per year?

 The cost of attendance per year will vary depending on the number of credits for which you are enrolled.
-Your tuition for 2015-16 will be charged at an estimated rate of $1,390 per credit, and University Fees vary depending on whether you are registered for fewer than 10.5 credits (half-time) or greater than 10.5 credits (full-time).
+Your tuition for 2016-17 will be charged at a rate of $1,446 per credit, and University Fees vary depending on whether you are registered for fewer than 10.5 credits (half-time) or greater than 10.5 credits (full-time).
+For 2017-18, the estimated tuition rate is $1,504 per credit.
+As a Reduced Residency Program student, you always will be charged per credit for tuition, even when you are enrolled full-time (at least 10.5 credits.)

 For an explanation and breakdown of other fees, go to Cost of Attendance.